navi-is-hardworking/NaviDiscordBot/README.md

 <!-- ## Overview -->

-This repo will help you set up your own personalized discord LLM bot.
+This guide will help you set up your own personalized discord LLM bot.
 Completely free with 100% uptime.
-The guide might seem long but if you follow along, I promise its not that bad (until you get to aws).
+It might seem long but if you follow along, I promise it's not that bad.

-By hosting your own bot you can avoid suffering from another shapes fiasco.

 NOTE: I have some options set up for API providers.
 You can use them or you can use your own see [custom](#custom-model-notes) api endpoints.
-Groq especially offers a pretty generous free tier model (1000+) requests depending on the model.
-You can stack free tier providers by setting a primary and backup providers.
+Groq especially offers a pretty generous free tier model (1000+) requests on some high quality models.
-This repo is lightweight and designed to run on AWS free tier.

 <!-- </div> -->